noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

     - strict one-to-one relationship between a service and principal
     - embedded directly into a single user, group or role
     - not recommended
-- size elements: for all policies attached to an entity
+- size restrictions: for all policies attached to an entity
   - User 2kb
   - Role 10kb.
   - Group 5kb.